Building in Shades of Green

 The “Green Building” movement aims to improve occupant well being, environmental performance, sustainability and economic returns of residential and commercial buildings.

-The contribution of Insolroll® Interior Solar Screen and Audio-Visual Shades to “Green Building” projects and as requirement reference items in the Leadership for Energy and Environmental Design (LEED) rating system is evaluated based on:
+The contribution of Insolroll® Interior Solar Screen and Audio-Visual Shades to “Green Building” projects and as requirement reference items in the Leadership for Energy and Environmental Design (LEED) rating system is evaluated based on both performance and material content.

 Building designs featuring large window areas maximize the availability of natural light and create pleasant, productive work and study environments.
 The introduction of natural light also decreases the need for fluorescent lighting and invites solar heat gain to assist with winter heating.